gx-org/ccgx/README.md

     	}
     }
     ```
+    Note the `import` which adds a dependency to the XLA backend.
+See [ccgx/examples/helloworld/helloworld.gx](https://github.com/gx-org/ccgx/blob/main/examples/helloworld/helloworld.gx) as a reference.
-3. Run
+3. Run the following command to create `go.mod` and `go.sum`:
     ```
-    $ ccgx init
+    $ ccgx mod init helloworld
     ```
-   at the top of the project to create `go.mod`. `go.mod` manages all the dependencies of the project and their versions for reproducable builds.
+   These files manage all the dependencies of the project and their versions for reproducable builds.
+After new dependencies are added or removed in GX source files, run:
+    ```
+    $ ccgx mod tidy
+    ```
+   to update `go.mod` from the latest imports in the GX source files.
+4. Run the following command to generate a corresponding C++ source and header files:
+    ```
+    $ ccgx bind
+    ```
+   The files are generated in the `gxdeps` folder.
+5. Create the C++ file [helloworld.cc](https://github.com/gx-org/ccgx/blob/main/examples/helloworld/helloworld.cc) and its [CMakeLists.txt](https://github.com/gx-org/ccgx/blob/main/examples/helloworld/CMakeLists.txt)
+6. Compile and run the project with `cmake`:
+    ```
+    $ mkdir build
+    $ cd build
+    $ cmake ..
+    $ ./helloworld
+    ```

 ## Disclaimer